Juliendnte/Juliendnte/README.md

 **Welcome to my GitHub profile!** I am a passionate technology enthusiast who started coding in 2022 during my high school years, where I mainly focused on Python, SQL, HTML, and CSS.

 Currently, I am a student at YNOV Aix campus, where I have been studying for <!--years_since-->1<!--years_since--> year.
 During this time, I have learned a lot and developed a strong passion for development and AI, with a particular interest in backend development and data manipulation.

 ## 🚀 About Me

 - 🌍 I'm based in Aix-en-Provence, France.
 - 🎓 I'm a second-year student at YNOV Aix campus.
-- 🌱 I'm currently learning more about full-stack development.
+- 🌱 I'm currently learning more about machine learning.
-- 💬 Ask me about technology, programming, and web development.
+- 💬 Ask me about programming, and back development.
 - 📫 How to reach me: [Email](mailto:julien.dante@ynov.com)

 ## 🔗 Links